darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/CollectHelper.md

 ## Usage

-Install: (see here for more detail: https://github.com/darktable-org/lua-scripts )
- 1) Copy this file in to your "lua/contrib" folder where all other scripts reside.
- 2) Require this file in your luarc file, as with any other dt plug-in
+* start CollectHelper with script manager.

-Select the photo you wish to change you collection based on.
+* Select the photo you wish to change you collection based on.
   In the "Selected Images" module click on "Collect on this Image"

 ## Additional Software Required